 If the dog becomes more foodie and over raise its meat production, then cut off its food and if he looks thin then obviously increase his food in a specific schedule.

 A practical test can easily help you to check the weight of your dog.
 Gently put your hand on the body of the dog while thumbing on his spine and fingers on the downside of the body.
-You would feel a combination of strong muscles and the collection of healthy ribs.
+You would feel a combination of healthy muscles and the collection of good ribs.

 A specific diet plan could keep him active, and if he is over the feeder, he may have to bear many joint problems and other health problems.